8fold/site-joshbruce.com/content/public/experiences/finances/content.md

 ## Practices

 1. Maximize revenue, minimize spending, save and invest the gap.
-2. Combined expense ratio less than 1%.
+2. Combined expense ratio less than one percent.
 5. Pay yourself first.
 6. Promote dividends earned in securities returning less than seven percent per year to securities that historically return higher.
-7. Higher rates of return should be lowest priority consideration when making decisions (see previous).
+7. Chasing returns should not be the basis of any decision (see previous).
 8. [Building Wealth Paycheck to Paycheck](/experiences/finances/paycheck-to-paycheck/).
 9. [Personal budget](/experiences/finances/personal-budget/).
 9. No leveraged investing.